-Mangetout (manj-too) is a French salad made with young garden peas.
+This recipe is inspired by the French pea salad Mangetout.
 The easiest way to make this salad when you don’t have access to garden peas is to use tender snow peas or snap peas.
-It’s a refreshing salad and makes a great accompaniment to any meal.
-You can use prunes in two ways: drizzle a little Fresh Plum Concentrate into the vinaigrette for tangy sweetness and/or mix in Prune Bits or prunes.
-235 kcal (983 kJ); protein 3.2 g; fat 14.2 g; carbohydrates 23.0 g
+You can use prunes in two ways: drizzle Fresh Plum Concentrate into the vinaigrette for tangy sweetness and/or mix in prunes for chewy texture.

 350 g / 12 oz snow peas or snap peas